IndieAuth Ticket Auth

 Now Bob's authorization endpoint has the remote access token that could be used to fetch Alice's feed.

-How to get it to the reader or the webmention endpoint verifier is up to those implementations, it may be internal, or may use another spec to coordinate.
+How to get it to a client, such as a reader or the webmention endpoint verifier is up to those implementations, it may be internal, or may use another spec to coordinate.

 Open questions